Bicyclic molecule: Heteroatom substitutions

-The heterocyclic molecule DABCO has a total of 8 atoms in its bridged structure, hence the root name octane.
-Here the two bridgehead atoms are nitrogen instead of carbon atoms.
-Therefore, the official name gets the additional prefix 1,4-diaza and the total name becomes 1,4-diazabicyclo[2.2.2]octane.
+The bicyclic structures emphasized apply to many compounds where CH_{2} and CH site are replaced by other elements.
+CH_{2} is often replaced by O, NH and NR, as well as S. CH is often replaced by N and P. The heterocyclic molecule DABCO has a total of 8 atoms in its bridged structure, hence the root name octane.
+The two bridgehead atoms are nitrogen instead of carbon atoms.
+Its official name is 1,4-diazabicyclo[2.2.2]octane.